 League Of Legends – Securing Objectives as Mid Laner

-⦁ The roam to the dragon pit is pretty much straight forward although you need to have your bot lane in the proper position as well. İf your bot lane is pushing toward the enemy turret and your jungler is in the bot side, the dragon should be easy to take.
-If the enemy decides to respond they will have to concede a lot of farm and your bot lane will have faster route to come and help.
+⦁ The roam to the dragon pit is pretty much straight forward although you need to have your bot lane in the proper position as well. İf your bot lane is pushing toward the enemy turret and your jungler is on the bot side, the dragon should be easy to take.
+If the enemy decides to respond they will have to concede a lot of farms and your bot lane will have a faster route to come and help.

 ⦁ If your jungler is on the top side of the map and the Rift Herald has spawned, it will be beneficial for you to coordinate with your jungler and secure that.
 It would be even better if you top laner is able to push the minion wave and come help as well but it’s not too critical if he can’t.
 Securing the Rift Herald before the 14th minute will grant you some plates and gold so whenever he’s up and alive on the map it’s wise that you get the Eye of the Herald and use it.

 ⦁ If neither the dragon or the rift herald is available on the map you can call your jungler and invade the enemy jungle.
 This may result in a kill of the enemy or stealing some camps away from jungler which will deny him gold and experience.
 Both options are good, however, don’t get upset if you can’t get a score.
 Even dropping a ward to enemy camps will help your team!

 ⦁ If you have a pretty strong counter champion and you were able to wither down the enemy health bar before your minion wave hit the turret, you can coordinate with your jungler to apply some pressure.
 Again, it’s not crucial to have a kill, it’s nice to have, but denying minion or experience means a lot to you as a mid laner.
 Be careful if you decide to go for this option because we’ve seen a lot of LoL videos of failed dives which resulted in the enemy gaining the upper foot and winning the match up afterward.